7 essential tips for UI/UX localization for apps

 • adapt the layout when it’s needed to fit local expectations.

-If you’re looking for a localization tool that adapts to your needs, check out Gridly’s features or schedule a demo to see it in action.
+If you’re looking for a localization tool that adapts to your needs, sign up for Gridly and claim your 14-day free trial today.

 Localization tips & trends, delivered.